OptimalBits/bull/README.md

-    queueName {String} A unique name for this Queue. redisPort {Number} A port where redis server is running. redisHost {String} A host specified as IP or domain where redis is running. redisOptions {Object} Optional options to pass to the redis client.
+    queueName {String} A unique name for this Queue. redisPort {Number} A port where redis server is running. redisHost {String} A host specified as IP or domain where redis is running. redisOptions {Object} Options to pass to the redis client. https://github.com/mranney/node_redis
 ```

 ---------------------------------------